Types of Appeals

 In order to process appeals most efficiently, the appeals will be completed in the order that the signed appeal form is received.
 Unscheduled appointments and phone calls create delays in the processing of appeals, therefore it is advised and encouraged to sign and submit the appeal form to ensure the opportunity to appeal is not missed and that it is correctly documented.

 When is the deadline to appeal my 2023 assessed value?

-Property owners can appeal county assessed real estate values beginning Jan.
-1 each year.
-Individuals are encouraged to contact the Tax Office as soon as possible for any questions related to an appeal.
+However individuals are encouraged to contact the Tax Office as soon as possible for any questions related to an appeal and file sooner than later.
 Call 910-253-2829 for more details.